BlackBerry KeyOne caters to physical keyboard diehards

 The KeyOne packs a physical keyboard that sits right below the display.
 Like previous BlackBerrys, the phone's keyboard has a capacitive touchscreen, allowing you to swipe across the keys to scroll through the display above.
 TCL put a fingerprint sensor on the space bar.

-It wil also run the latest version of Android, known as 7.1 Nougat.
+The phone will also run the latest version of Android, known as 7.1 Nougat.
+BlackBerry Senior Vice President Alex Thurber promised monthly security updates for the phone.

+The phone will have a 3,505 mAh battery -- the largest battery put into a BlackBerry ever.

 This is a developing story.
 More to come.